 Computer Science Programs in North Carolina

-Computer science programs in North Carolina are readily available both on campus and online, making it easy for students to find an option that is suitable for their unique needs.
-Amongst North Carolina computer science schools, North Carolina State in Raleigh is constantly hailed as a top choice.
-UNC Chapel Hill offers four different computer science degree paths.
+Computer science programs in North Carolina are readily available both on campus and online, making it easy for students to find an option suitable to their needs.
+North Carolina State in Raleigh consistently ranks as a top choice, and UNC Chapel Hill offers four different computer science degree paths.
 Students seeking a smaller campus may be interested in Elon University, which has two campus-based options.

 For students who prefer distance learning, there are many online computer science programs in North Carolina.
-North Carolina State University offers a 31 credit master’s in computer science that is designed for working professionals and requires no thesis or campus-based residency.
-The institution also provides online master’s programs in computer engineering and computer networking.
-Degree seekers looking to complete a bachelor’s degree can take advantage of Gardner-Webb University’s bachelor’s in computer information systems.
+North Carolina State University offers a 31-credit master's in computer science designed for working professionals that requires no thesis or campus-based residency.
+The institution also provides online master's programs in computer engineering and computer networking.
+Degree seekers looking to complete a bachelor's degree can take advantage of Gardner-Webb University's bachelor's in computer information systems.